 Heart of Los Angeles seeks to empower and enrich the lives of young people ages 6-24 by providing quality academic, arts and athletics programs.
 HOLA provides opportunities that these youth cannot get anywhere else, inside or outside of school.

 HOLA’s youth attend overburdened inner-city schools, live in communities that are heavily impacted by illegal drug trafficking and gang violence and many are children hindered by poverty and immigration status.
-HOLA seeks to break this cycle by providing a structured program of quality academic support and enrichment through our SmartStart Elementary School Program, Bridges Middle School Program, PAT High School Program, and Alumni Program.
+HOLA seeks to break this cycle by providing a structured program of exceptional academic support and enrichment through our SmartStart Elementary School Program, Bridges Middle School Program, PAT High School Program and Alumni Program.

 This has been a great summer at Heart of Los Angeles, we are grateful to a wonderful list of summer supporters listed below.
 You have made it possible for hundreds of kids growing up in the “heart” of the city to have access to S.T.E.M. and Visual Arts Camps, Music, Fitness, Athletics, Field Trips, Healthy Chefs, GFS LA Film and TV (Funded through GFS LA funders), just to list a few.
 Then there are the sleep-away camps too.
 (Thank you Leann Robinson and friends in […]